 documentation on updatehub.io.

 The UpdateHub Cloud has the option to use CoAPS/DTLS or not.
-If the user want
+If you want

-You must use the certificate available just for test example.
-For you create a new certificates
+You must only use the provided certificate for the test example.

 openssl genrsa -out privkey.pem 512 openssl req -new -x509 -key privkey.pem -out servercert.pem